hs105/Deep-Learning-for-OCR/README.md

 # Deep Learning for OCR
-This is a reading list for deep learning for OCR
+This is a reading list for deep learning for OCR.

 ##Papers
 - Reading text in the wild with convolutional neural networks (2016), M. Jaderberg et al. *(DeepMind)* [[pdf]](http://arxiv.org/pdf/1412.1842)